hardmanko/ofxCX/docs/mainpage.md

 Tutorials:
 -----------------------
-+ soundObject - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading sound files, combining sounds, and playing them.
++ soundBuffer - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading sound files, combining sounds, and playing them.
 + modularSynth - This tutorial demonstrates a number of ways to generate auditory stimuli using the synthesizer modules in the CX::Synth namespace.
 + dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data that is collected in an experiment.